dmpatelce/python_interview_cookbook/README.md

 Abstraction is defined as a process of handling complexity by hiding unnecessary information from the user Abstraction provides a programmer to hide all the irrelevant data/process of an application in order to reduce complexity and increase the efficiency of the program.
-BEST EXAMPLE : ORM (We don't know what happend behind the orm objests which deals with the Database)
+BEST EXAMPLE : ORM (We don't know what happend behind the orm objects which deals with the Database)

 ```python
 class Stream: